aai-institute/practical-ai-act/docs/readers-guide.md

 ### Compliance Information Boxes

-The engineering practices contain information boxes that provide references to applicable parts of the AI Act, like the one at the bottom of this section.
+The pages on engineering practices include information boxes that reference applicable parts of the AI Act.
+For an example, see the box at the bottom of this section.
-This information is intended to help you understand how the engineering practices relate to the legal requirements of the AI Act.
+These references are intended to help you understand how the engineering practices relate to the legal requirements of the AI Act.

-Note that these references do not imply that following a given engineering practice will guarantee compliance with the reference parts of the AI Act.
+Please note that these references do not imply that following a given engineering practice will guarantee compliance with the referenced parts of the AI Act.

 !!! success "Compliance Info"